The following courses are offered by the Faculty of Medicine.

 EPI 5144 Global Health Epidemiology and Practice (3 units)

-Global burden of illness; epidemiology of major infectious and non-communicable diseases; global environmental health; maternal and child health, global nutrition, one health.
-Global health practice, research methods, systematic reviews, knowledge translation, communication, ethics, collaboration, funding, sustainability, publication, evaluation, and evidence for global health action.
+This course weaves a critical discussion of power asymmetry in global health and decolonization through key concepts in global health including: global burden of illness; epidemiology of major infectious and non-communicable diseases; global environmental health; maternal and child health, global nutrition, one health.
+Global health practice, humanitarian crises in global health, research methods, community engagement, systematic reviews, knowledge translation, communication, ethics, collaboration, funding, sustainability, publication, evaluation, and evidence for global health action are all covered through a global health lens.

 Course Component: Lecture